yhoogstrate/fastafs/README.md

 # fastafs: fuse layer and file system for storing FASTA files
 ### in a compressed, non-redundant and (randomly) accessible manner

 DNA sequences are typically stored in the FASTA format.
 Although very commonly used and easy to read, FASTA files consume vast amounts of diskspace.
 It is possible to use compression (gzip or 2bit) instead, but such files are binary and not as practical as FASTA.
 Also, this requires all other software to support each compressed formats which is unfortunately not the case.

 Here we propose a solution; a mixture of 2bit and random access compression on FASTA files in a readonly FUSE file system.
 By simply mounting the highly compressed archives as a FASTA file, we only virtualize the large FASTA file.
 Additional advantages are the interface that will crc check the files and search for duplicate entries.

+FASTAFS is not compatible with 2bit views, so is this thefamous 15th standard (https://xkcd.com/927/)?
+Partially, yes.
+It simply is yet another format.
+Backwards compatibility was impossible as fastafs tries to also do other filesystem related things, such as adding checksums and preserving other metadata that is important, that are not within 2bit.
+However, the fastafs file is not intended for analysis but purely for storage and can then virtualize both FA and 2bit files.

 ### usage ###
 ##### fastafs cache: adding files to fastafs